dhruvi-sisodiya/dhruvi-sisodiya.github.io/_pages/projects.md

 ---
 layout: page
-title: "Projects"
+title: My Projects
-subtitle: Academic Projects
+subtitle: A showcase of intensive Academic Projects
+featured-on-home: true
+description: Explore my portfolio of projects, from web development to creative endeavors.
+See what I've been working on lately.
+thumbnail-img: "/assets/img/tnail1.png"
 ---

 <h2>My Projects</h2>